 This photo shows a blind built in the 1940s in Lee Memorial Park to allow birders to observe or photograph birds in their natural habitat.

 Belted Kingfishers frequent Willcox Lake.
 They can be seen almost any time of the year sitting on a perch, diving down to capture small fish, or flying close to the water while making a repetitive, almost monotone sound.
 They swallow their prey head first after beating them against a branch.

 Pine Warblers are small yellowish birds with yellow “spectacles.”
-They arrive in the Lee Park area in early spring or late winter, and some stay until fall.
+They arrive in the Petersburg Legends Historical Park and Nature Conservancy area in early spring or late winter, and some stay until fall.
 They are usually found in tall stands of pines.

 Heart of the Park

-The Lee Park Wildflower Sanctuary was situated in the heart of the Park, buffered by the lake, the Bird Sanctuary, Confederate Breastworks and an internal Park road.
+The Petersburg Legends Historical Park and Nature Conservancy Wildflower Sanctuary was situated in the heart of the Park, buffered by the lake, the Bird Sanctuary, Confederate Breastworks and an internal Park road.

 Silky leather-flower is a member of the buttercup family, and like some other members of that family (marsh-marigold, for example), the sepals play the role of petals and petals are absent.
 Its common name refers to its silky-hairy stems (when young) and the four thickened, silky-hairy sepals.
 It is primarily a plant of the Piedmont.

 Donald Holden wanted to help the women workers learn the names of the plants in the Sanctuary.
 One way she did that was by playing a game in which they were asked to pair a riddle (such as “untamed sweetness”) with the appropriate plant name.
 Canine timber was the clue for dogwood.